About

 In this blog, articles will be published in English and Finnish.
 See the relevant language category on the right hand side.

-NEW!
 Watch Emergency Call – A Murder Mystery documentary film about Anneli’s case (with English subtitles).

 ANNELI AUER – BACKGROUND